Simplifying the Type $A$ Argyres-Douglas Landscape: Restricting the landscape of AD theories to type I

 where we have used that $\nu'=n$, $\frac{N'+k'}{m}-\nu'=k$, and that $q=n+k$.
 Once again, one can easily check that subtracting the quiver in Figure \eqref{eq:subquiver} from \eqref{eq:befsub2} precisely reproduces the quiver in Figure \ref{fig:3dmirrnkn} and that the number of free hypermultiplets also agrees.

 Thus in this subsection we have provided very strong evidence for our conjecture \eqref{eq:GentypeIiso} by explicitly matching the quivers describing the 3d mirrors of the Argyres--Douglas theories on the two sides of the equivalence with $[Y]=[1^N]$.
 The result immediately holds for general $[Y]$ as these cases can be seen as the nilpotent Higgsings of the manifest $\mathfrak{su}(N)$ symmetries in the theories with $[Y]=[1^N]$.
-Further, the 3d mirrors for generic $[Y]$ can be figured out easily in a similar way by the inverted quiver subtraction.
+Further, the 3d mirrors for generic $[Y]$ can be figured out easily in a similar way by the decay algorithm.

 We will now justify and derive the number of extra free hypermultiplets in the equivalence \eqref{eq:GentypeIisofree} in the next subsection.
 These did not show up in this section since we only considered the case with $[Y]=[1^N]$ for which $H_{{\rm free}}=0$ in \eqref{eq:GentypeIisofree}.